Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 Push notifications are a key feature that enables PWAs to engage users even when they are not actively using the app.
 These notifications appear on a user’s device to inform them about updates, news, or offers.
 Here’s how push notifications enhance PWAs:

 • User Engagement: Push notifications keep users engaged with timely updates, such as new content, promotions, or reminders.
-This makes PWAs a powerful tool for re-engagement, as users can be alerted about important events even when the app is not open.

 • Timeliness and Relevance: Push notifications allow businesses to send real-time alerts and personalized messages based on user behaviour, interests, or location.
-This ensures that the notifications are relevant and timely, increasing their effectiveness.

 How to Create a Progressive Web App